 Peter Neufeld co-founded and co-directs the Innocence Project, an independent non-profit.
 The Project currently represents hundreds of inmates across the country seeking post-conviction release through DNA testing.
 In its twenty two years of existence, the Innocence Project has been responsible in whole or in part for exonerating more than half of the three hundred and twelve men and women to be cleared through post-conviction DNA testing.
 The Innocence Project has been transformed from a clinical program with the single focus of exonerating the wrongfully convicted into a leadership role in identifying and addressing the systemic causes of wrongful convictions while at the same time enhancing public safety.
 The Project has been instrumental in reforming police practices in eye witness identification, interrogation, and forensic science.
 In February 2000, Actual Innocence: Five Days to Execution, and Other Dispatches From the Wrongly Convicted, co-authored by Peter, Barry Scheck, and Jim Dwyer was published by Doubleday.
 The second edition was published by Penguin in 2003.
 In 2014, Peter collaborated with the New York Hall of Science on the creation and publication of the interactive iBook, False Conviction: Innocence, Guilt & Science authored by Jim Dwyer.
 In addition to his pro bono responsibilities at the Innocence Project, Peter is a partner in the law firm Neufeld, Scheck & Brustin, specializing in civil rights and constitutional litigation.
 Since 1995, Peter has served as a member of the New York State Commission on Forensic Science, which regulates all state and local crime laboratories.
 He is also a trustee of the Montefiore Medical Center and the Albert Einstein College of Medicine.
 A 1972 graduate of the University of Wisconsin, Peter received his law degree in 1975 from New York University School of Law.

-Chief of Detectives Phil T. Pulaski entered the NYPD in September 1980 and began his career as a Police Officer in the 77th Precinct.
-Currently, he is Chief of the NYPD’s Detective Bureau that is comprised of approximately 3700 personnel and includes the Police Laboratory, Crime Scene Unit, Latent Print Section, Bomb Squad, Computer Crimes Squad and Forensic Artist Unit.
+Former Chief of Detectives Phil T. Pulaski entered the NYPD in September 1980 and began his career as a Police Officer in the 77th Precinct.
+Prior to his retirement, he was Chief of the NYPD’s Detective Bureau that is comprised of approximately 3700 personnel and includes the Police Laboratory, Crime Scene Unit, Latent Print Section, Bomb Squad, Computer Crimes Squad and Forensic Artist Unit.
 He has 19 years of senior executive experience in forensic science and manages one of the largest forensic science organizations in the United States.
 Shortly after September 11, 2001, Chief Pulaski, was designated the Commanding Officer of the NYPD element of the FBI / NYPD Joint Terrorism Task Force where, together with his FBI counterpart, he managed and directed local, national and international terrorism related investigations and intelligence operations, including the 9-11 World Trade Center / Pentagon attacks and October 2001 Anthrax attacks.
 Chief Pulaski also previously served as the Deputy Commissioner of Operations, and as Commanding Officer of the Intelligence Division, Counter Terrorism Bureau, Detective Borough Manhattan, Detective Borough Bronx, Special Investigations Division, Forensic Investigations Division, Internal Affairs Bureau Group 32 and Arson & Explosion Squad.
 He has also served as a Managing Attorney in the Legal Bureau, Acting Director of the Police Laboratory and Coordinator of the NYPD’s Chemical, Biological, Radiological, Nuclear and Explosives (CBRNE) investigative programs.
 Chief Pulaski holds a Juris Doctor from St. John’s University School of Law, Queens NY, and has practiced law for the NYPD for more than 30 years.
 He also holds a Bachelor’s Degree in Chemical Engineering and a Master’s Degree in Civil Engineering from Manhattan College, Bronx NY.
 Chief Pulaski worked 4 years as an engineer for the United States Environmental Protection Agency and he also worked as an adjunct assistant professor at John Jay College of Criminal Justice.